ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 ## JSON Web Proof Algorithms Registry {#AlgsReg}

-This specification establishes the IANA "JSON Web Proof Algorithms" registry for values of the JWP `alg` (algorithm) parameter in JWP Header Parameters.
+This specification establishes the IANA "JSON Web Proof Algorithms" registry for values of the JWP `alg` (algorithm) parameter in Header Parameters.
 The registry records the algorithm name, the algorithm description, the algorithm usage locations, the implementation requirements, the change controller, and a reference to the